Jeff Minton: Career

 He joined Port Vale on a free transfer in June 1999, in a move that reunited him with Brian Horton.
 He scored four goals in 26 games in 1999–2000, as the "Valiants" were relegated out of the First Division.
 Following a 2–1 defeat to non-League Canvey Island at Vale Park in the FA Cup, he and four other players were placed on the transfer list in December 2000; this was despite him scoring twice in the original 4–4 draw at Park Lane.
 He scored four goals in 29 games in 2000–01.
 He struggled to hold down a place in the first team in the New Year and entered talks with Rotherham United in March 2001.
 He was signed to provide cover for the suspended Stewart Talbot.
 Minton scored twice on his debut for the "Millers" in a 3–0 win over Bristol City at Millmoor.
 He made eight further appearances in the remainder of the 2000–01 season as Ronnie Moore's side secured promotion to the First Division with a second-place finish, just two points behind champions Millwall.

 Minton joined Third Division side Leyton Orient in July 2001.
 He made 39 league and cup appearances in the 2001–02 season and was part of the team that beat First Division Portsmouth in the third round of the FA Cup in January 2002.
 He was offered a two-year extension to his contract in January 2002 by manager Paul Brush, but left the club in August 2002 and joined Isthmian League club Grays Athletic.
 Two weeks later, he moved to Jeff King's Canvey Island in a player exchange deal for midfielder Adam Miller.

 He scored nine goals in 41 starts in 2002–03, and was voted as Supporters Player of the Year, as Canvey finished second in the Isthmian League.
 He scored five goals in 38 starts in 2003–04, as the "Gulls" won the Isthmian League title and promotion into the Conference National.
+He scored a hat-trick in a 4–3 win over Dover Athletic in the final qualifying round of the FA Cup as Canvey came from three goals down, earning himself the Player of the Round award.
 He also featured in the final of the FA Trophy in 2004, where they were beaten 3–2 by Hednesford Town.
 He scored once in 20 games in 2004–05, as Canvey finished 18th.
 He scored six goals in 40 games in 2005–06; however, Canvey chose to be demoted into the Isthmian League despite a mid-table finish.